Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/A_FIXED_RATIO_TRADING_API.md

 Updates fee configuration for a specific pool.

+Important: These fees are fixed SOL fees charged in lamports (smallest SOL unit), not percentages of trade volume.
+Clients must pass absolute lamport values.
+No percentage-based fees are supported by this instruction.

 **Authority:** Admin Authority only
 **Note:** Fee modification requests can be submitted to support@davincicodes.net and will be evaluated on a case-by-case basis.